geraschenko/spacetime_timestamp_nonmonotonicity/README.md

 ## The Problem

 **Important:** This issue only manifests when there are **multiple concurrent connections** sending reducer calls.
 A single connection sending requests sequentially will not experience this problem because its requests are processed in order.
 However, any real-world application with multiple users will have multiple concurrent connections.
+The example in this repo has 10 concurrent connections sending 100 messages each.

 When multiple clients send reducer calls concurrently, the timestamps assigned to those calls can: